pittsburgh-chess-club/pittsburgh-chess-club-byaws/bylaws.md

 ---
 title: The Pittsburgh Chess Club, Inc.
 subtitle: Bylaws
-date: 'Amended by the Board of Directors: May 10, 2023.'
+date: 'Amended by the Board of Directors: October 19, 2024.'
 numbersections: no
 geometry: margin=1.25in
 ...